fuzzthink/advent-of-code/2018-dart/README.md

 ### With assertions
 `pub run -c 01/01.dart`

+### With assertions and with different input file
+`pub run -c 01/01.dart 01/altinput.txt` -- if altinput.txt is in 01/

-### And Verbose output
+### Assertions and Verbose output
-`pub run -c 01/01.dart -v N` - where N is 1, 2, etc. for verbosity level
+`pub run -c 01/01.dart -v N` -- where N is 1, 2, etc. for verbosity level